G8TIC/radar/INSTALL.md

 ### Remote receiver
-It is possible to run the feeder on one machine and connect to the Beast protocol on a different computer on your LAN using the "-r <remote ip>" option.
+It is possible to run the feeder on one machine and connect to the Beast protocol on a different computer on your LAN using the "-r" CLI option.

+By default radar assumes the connection is on IPv4 localhost (127.0.0.1).

 ## Station identification
 Drop me an email at info@1090mhz.uk with some basic information about your station: